QuentinTournier40/AnimationFreeCAD/README.md

 Documentation can be found at `~AnimationFreeCAD/docs/guide`

-This module use an modified version of PyFlow
+This module use a modified version of PyFlow

 # The project